REVISION

 After

 Strip the brand from that first version and it could appear in any article about any kind of writing.
-The rewrite belongs to one person, one situation.
+The rewrite states a preference and makes a judgment call.
 That is voice.

 You do not need to rewrite the entire draft.
-Ahrefs' 2025 study found that 86% of top-ranking pages show signs of AI assistance, but 97% of the organizations behind them run a human editing process.
+Ahrefs' 2025 analysis of 600,000 pages found that 86.5% of top-ranking results contain some AI-generated content, but only 4.6% are fully AI-generated.
+The rest blend AI drafting with human editing.
 The difference is not whether you use AI.
 It is how you edit afterward.
 Most AI text improves noticeably when you fix the three worst sentences in each paragraph.

 1. Read the paragraph and mark the sentence that sounds most generic.